Take the chapter quiz before and after you read this chapter.

 For the first few days and weeks the child is generally unwell with fever and lethargy.
 Then signs of meningitis appear (headache, irritability, vomiting and neck stiffness) followed by confusion, a depressed level of consciousness, convulsions and neurological signs (weakness or paralysis).
 The classical signs of meningitis are often not present for the first few days.
 The risk of permanent brain damage (hydrocephalus, paralysis, deafness, blindness, convulsions and mental retardation) or death is high, especially if the diagnosis is made late.
 However, recovery can be complete with early treatment.

 Examination of the cerebrospinal fluid (CSF) obtained by lumbar puncture is helpful in making the clinical diagnosis.
-The diagnosis is only confirmed by finding TB bacilli (by staining or culture) in the CSF.
+The diagnosis is only confirmed by finding TB bacilli (by staining, Xpert test or culture) in the CSF.

 - In TB meningitis the CSF typically has a markedly raised protein, low sugar and low chloride, with a dominance of lymphocytes and total cell count usually below 500/ul.
 In early TB meningitis the CSF may be normal.
 The Gram stain is negative.
-Unfortunately TB bacilli are rarely seen while the culture takes a few months.
+Unfortunately TB bacilli are rarely seen and the culture takes a few weeks.

 All children with suspected tuberculous meningitis must be referred urgently to hospital for investigation and treatment (and treatment preferably started immediately).

-Abdominal tuberculosis usually results from spread of TB bacilli via the lymphatics from the chest.
+Abdominal tuberculosis usually results from the spread of TB bacilli via the lymphatics from the chest to the abdominal lymph nodes.
 TB infection from the abdominal lymph nodes can then spread to the omentum, peritoneum, liver and other abdominal organs.
 These children present with the general signs of tuberculosis, i.e. fever, lethargy and weight loss.
 They may also have diarrhoea, abdominal pain and a distended (swollen) abdomen due to ascites or enlarged abdominal lymph nodes.

 - Mycobacterium bovis may also cause abdominal TB due to drinking unpasteurised milk from a cow with tuberculosis.
 This causes a primary TB infection of the gut.
 It also gives a positive Mantoux skin test.

-Peripheral lymphadenopathy (enlarged lymph nodes) is common in tuberculosis.
-Enlarged TB lymph nodes in the neck (cervical, submandibular) are usually due to spread of infection via the lymphatics from the chest.
+Peripheral lymphadenopathy (enlarged lymph nodes outside the chest and abdomen) is common in tuberculosis.
+Enlarged TB lymph nodes in the neck (cervical or submandibular) are usually due to spread of infection via the lymphatics from the chest.
 Axillary and inguinal lymph nodes are less commonly affected.

 Peripheral TB lymph nodes are typically non tender (unless secondarily infected) and often matted (stuck together).
 In the neck the lymph nodes enlarge and fuse together becoming stuck to the skin.
 They may become fluctuant or even ulcerate through the skin to form a chronic sinus.